 - Intelligent Flight Battery Plus: It is a slightly bigger version with 3850 mAh capacity and offers 47 minutes of flight time.
-It can fly your drone for 25 km which means you can cover 12 km before you have to hit the RTH button.
+It can fly your drone for 25 km, so you can cover ~12 km before hitting the RTH button.

 Of course, all these numbers are theoretical and recorded by DJI under ideal conditions.
 Actual conditions can produce very different results.